 However, the critical analysis of our results also highlighted some limitations and possible future research directions.
 For instance, avoiding the relaxation of the non-smooth, non-convex regularization, seems to be necessary in order to really ensure that the estimated reflectance maps are piecewise-constant.
 In addition, the choice of parameterizing reflectance in the image (2D) domain is advocated for reasons of numerical simplicity, yet it seems somewhat more natural to work directly on the surface (this would avoid the multi-view consistency constraint).
 However, this would require turning our simple variational framework into a more arduous optimization problem over a manifold.

-Finally, we could disambiguate the problem by measuring upstream the incoming light, using, for instance, environment maps.
-Without prior measurement, it seems that the only way to avoid resorting to an arbitrary prior for limiting the arising ambiguities consists in actively controlling the lighting (this would avoid resorting to spatial regularization).
-Therefore, another extension of our work consists in estimating reflectance from multi-view, multi-lighting data, in the spririt of multiview photometric stereo techniques.
+Finally, it seems that the only way to avoid resorting to an arbitrary prior for limiting the arising ambiguities consists in actively controlling the lighting (this would avoid resorting to spatial regularization).
+Therefore, another extension of our work consists in estimating reflectance from multiview, multi-lighting data, in the spririt of multi-view photometric stereo techniques.
 However, this would require appropriately modifying the SfM/MVS pipeline, which relies on the constant brightness assumption.
-Acknowledgements Yvain QUÉAU and Daniel CREMERS were supported by the ERC Consolidator Grant "3D Reloaded".